-This auditor can be seen to have completed 73 PREA audits with available reports in the PMO audit database, and only one includes a corrective action.
-By contrast, the 2022 Auditor Handbook states that "the PREA audit was built on the assumption that full compliance with every discrete provision would, in most cases, require corrective action" (page 41).63 The directory appears to only include audits conducted since September 2022.
+This auditor can be seen to have completed 73 PREA audits with available reports in the PMO audit database, and only one includes a corrective action (additional audits have been documented by TPI to include no corrective actions, but these are not listed in the PMO audit database yet).
+By contrast, the 2022 Auditor Handbook states that "the PREA audit was built on the assumption that full compliance with every discrete provision would, in most cases, require corrective action" (page 41).70 The directory appears to only include audits conducted since September 2022.
 This auditor has been certified since 2015, so TPI feels it would be important to know if this failure to identify sufficient corrective actions continues into the past.
 Even with this preliminary evidence of showing favor and bias for prison operators and administration over the safety of incarcerated persons, TPI questions whether any of the audits conducted by this auditor should be considered as supporting state or federal claims of PREA compliance.